campaign Categories

 This category recognises the best marketing campaign, initiative or programme that used digital channels such as the web, social media, mobile or email to deliver an engaging consumer experience while successfully driving core business objectives.
 Judges will be looking at how the campaign stood out in the competitive digital space to achieve a specific marketing outcome, be it branding or prompted consumer engagement.

-This category recognises the most outstanding and refreshing partnerships influencers and brands in a campaign.
-The campaign should show evidence of effectively using influencers within a marketing campaign to enhance awareness and successfully achieve business objectives.
-Judges will be looking at how the partnership helped the brand to engage and delight the target audience, resulting in an increase of the brand’s awareness, and which generated benefits for both parties.
+This category recognises the most outstanding and refreshing partnerships involving influencers and brands in a campaign.
+The campaign should show evidence of how the influencers were used effectively within a marketing campaign to enhance awareness and to successfully achieve business objectives.
+Judges will be looking at how the partnership helped the brand to engage and delight the target audience, resulting in an increase of the brand’s awareness, which generated benefits for both parties.

 This category recognises an organisation that most effectively engaged its consumer markets through an integrated marketing strategy, which employed a suite of marketing tools and media channels (at least five channels) to drive core business objectives.
 Judges will be looking at how the unified and seamless integrated experience innovatively and effectively promoted a brand, product or service while achieving a positive marketing outcome.

-This category recognises an exceptional marketing strategy to support the launch/rebranding of a new product or brand.
-Judges will be looking at the impact of this launch/rebranding strategy on the product, brand or organisation’s success.
+This category recognises exceptional marketing strategies supporting the launch of a new product or the rebranding of an existing brand.
+Judges will evaluate the creativity and effectiveness of the campaign, as well as its measurable impact on the product, brand or organisation’s overall success.

-This category recognises the most outstanding marketing campaign or individual spot in the lifestyle and entertainment service sector that captivated audiences through exceptional creative thinking and strategic use of media.
-Entrants should successfully engaged their target audience while achieving specific marketing outcomes, such as increased brand awareness, customer engagement, or measurable business growth.
+This category recognises the most outstanding marketing campaign in the lifestyle and entertainment sector that captivated audiences through exceptional creative thinking and strategic media use.

-Entrants may showcase how the campaign achieved its goals while establishing strong brand differentiation and demonstrating cultural influence through trends, societal values, or lasting impact.
-Judges will assess the creativity, execution, and results of the campaign as well as its ability to position the brand as a leader in the lifestyle and entertainment space.
+Entrants should demonstrate how their campaign achieved its marketing goals while establishing strong brand differentiation and cultural influence – whether through trendsetting, reflecting societal values or creating lasting impact.
+Judges will assess the campaign’s creativity, execution, and results, as well as its effectiveness in positioning the brand as a leader in lifestyle and entertainment.

 This category recognises the organisation that best used events or a specific event targeted to the mass public to reach a specified marketing outcome.
 The campaign can be offline, online or hybrid.
 Judges will be looking for events that created a positive brand experience for the mass public and left a lingering impact on the audience.